HISTORIC CARPET CARE

 In 2016 she was awarded the prestigious Plowden Medal by the Royal Warrant Holders Association in recognition of her contribution to textile conservation for more than four decades.

-Her recent focus has been on the care of historic carpets, working with Glyn Charnock on adapting commercial methodologies for conservation, delivering training, giving lectures and publishing a manual on the care of historic carpets.
-Having retired from the National Trust in 2018 she remains a freelance textile conservator and consultant, frequently delivering training and undertaking carpet surveys and compiling treatment plans.
+Having retired from the National Trust in 2018 she remains a freelance textile conservator and consultant, with a focus on the care of historic carpets, offering training and undertaking carpet surveys and compiling treatment plans.

 HEATHER PORTER ACR